 Following a favourable evaluation, Infarmed will approve the maximum price for sale to NHS hospitals.
 Decree-Law 34/2013 (27 February 2013) further established an international pricing scheme for medicinal products to be purchased by NHS hospitals that is applicable to medicinal products that are not subject to the prior evaluation procedure.
-The reference member states for such purpose are the same countries that set the prices of medicinal products to be sold to outpatients (eg, Spain, France and Slovenia).
+The reference member states for 2018 for such purpose are the same countries that set the prices of medicinal products to be sold to outpatients (eg, Spain, France and Italy).
+The reference member states for 2019 are still to be defined by the government.